farlepet/lboot/README.md

 ------

-LBoot is configured using a text file (currently must be named LBOOT.CFG in the root of the boot filesystem).
+LBoot is configured using a text file (currently must be named LBOOT.CFG in the LBOOT directory of the boot filesystem).
 The syntax is simple, but somewhat strict.
 Each configuration line is a key-value pair separated by a `=`.
 There must be no spaces on either side of the `=`, and lines not containing a `=` are effectively comments.

 The following are the currently supported set of configuration keys:
  - `CFGVER`: Config version, must be 1